sdv-dev/SDGym/readme.md

-# Synthetic Data Generator Benchmark
+# SDGym Synthetic Data Generation Gym

-This benchmark focuses on evaluating the performance of synthetic data generators on generating tabular non-series data.
+This is a benchmark focusing on evaluating the performance of synthetic data generators on generating tabular non-series data.

 All data are stored on Dropbox.